grannycart/grannycart.github.io/cities/a-letter-to-harpers.md

 The subject of why and how rich people are ruining NYC, and what can be done about it, has become a perennial favorite of the long-form article class.
-In 2018 Kevin Baker took a pass at it in Harper's Magazine:
+In 2018 Kevin Baker took his pass at it in Harper's Magazine:
 https://harpers.org/archive/2018/07/the-death-of-new-york-city-gentrification/

-Since I know a thing or two about cities, and about NYC in particular, I thought I should stage dive into the mosh pit on this one.
+Being a long-time fan of Harper's, and since I know a thing or two about cities --- and about NYC in particular --- I decided to stage dive into the mosh pit on this one.
 I felt like Baker had succumbed to the overly-simplified explanations of and solutions to gentrification proffered by those who believe the systemic malfeasance of the world is driven more by failings of markets and public policy than by the larger cultural forces of global capital.
 I wrote a response letter to Harper's Magazine expounding on this criticism, which they duly published.

 To be fair to Baker, it's a bit of a cheap shot on my part to claim that problems of gentrification are far too complex to address with a